SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Prefer the ANSI JOIN
 --------------------

-SQream DB prefers the ANSI JOIN syntax.
+BLUE prefers the ANSI JOIN syntax.
 In some cases, the ANSI JOIN performs better than the non-ANSI variety.

 For example, this ANSI JOIN example will perform better: